 Ohio Takes on the Race to the Top Early Learning Challenge

 - Collaborate with Maryland on a comprehensive assessment system that would include development of a new formative assessment for children birth to three.
-The two states would also develop training modules and professional development for the administration of this and other screening instruments.
+The two states also planned to develop training modules and professional development for the administration of this and other screening instruments.

 - Review the Infant Toddler Guidelines to strengthen the foundational skills relative to approaches to learning and aligned to the Pre-Kindergarten standards.
 In 2011, the Pre-Kindergarten Content Standards were undergoing revision to incorporate all domains of school readiness.

 - Implement a pilot eliminating family co-payments for families receiving child care subsidies who choose highly rated ELD programs.